dotready/monitor/README.md

 ## Getting started

+### Requirements

-VirtualBox is a requirement because the Vagrantfile is setup for a VirtualBox, not parallels or any other virtualization layer.
+1. VirtualBox, the Vagrantfile is setup for a VirtualBox, not parallels or any other virtualization layer.
 You can get it [here](https://www.virtualbox.org/wiki/Downloads)
+2. A Gmail account

+### Setup and install the application

 1. git clone https://github.com/dotready/monitor.git
 2. cd monitor/vagrant